Thunderball (film): Retrospective reviews

 According to Danny Peary, Thunderball "takes forever to get started and has too many long underwater sequences during which it's impossible to tell what's going on.
 Nevertheless, it's an enjoyable entry in the Bond series.
 Sean Connery is particularly appealing as Bond – I think he projects more confidence than in other films in the series.
 Film has no great scene, but it's entertaining as long as the actors stay above water."

-Critics such as James Berardinelli praised Connery's performance, the femme fatale character of Fiona Volpe, and the underwater action sequences, remarking that they were well choreographed and clearly shot.
+James Berardinelli praised Connery's performance, the femme fatale character of Fiona Volpe, and the underwater action sequences, remarking that they were well choreographed and clearly shot.
 He criticised the length of the scenes, stating they were in need of editing, particularly during the film's climax.

-On Rotten Tomatoes, the film has a "Certified Fresh" 87% rating based on 52 reviews with an average rating of 6.70/10.
+On Rotten Tomatoes, the film has an 85% rating based on 54 reviews with an average rating of 6.70/10.
 The website's consensus reads: "Lavishly rendered set pieces and Sean Connery's enduring charm make Thunderball a big, fun adventure, even if it doesn't quite measure up to the series' previous heights."
-On Metacritic the film has a score of 64 out of 100 based on reviews from 9 critics, indicating "generally favorable reviews".
+On Metacritic the film has a score of 64 out of 100 based on reviews from nine critics.
 In 2014, Time Out polled several film critics, directors, actors, and stunt actors to list their top action films; Thunderball was listed at number 73.